On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Introduction

 For brevity, throughout this paper, $\xi$ is used to denote $\xi(\omega)$.

 The stochastic variational inequality (SVI) problem~\eqref{def:SVI} assumes relevance in a range of settings.
-Such models have immediate utility as they represent the (sufficient) optimality conditions of stochastic convex optimization problems~\cite{birge97introduction,SPbook} as well as the equilibrium conditions of stochastic convex Nash games~\cite{ravat11characterization,Nem11,kannan13addressing}.
-Such models find further applicability when the evaluation of the map is corrupted by errors.
+Such models have immediate utility as they represent the (sufficient) optimality conditions of stochastic convex optimization problems~\cite{birge97introduction,SPbook} as well as the equilibrium conditions of stochastic convex Nash games~\cite{ravat11characterization,Nem11,kannan13addressing}. \uvs{These} models find further applicability when the evaluation of the map is corrupted by errors.
 While SVIs represent a natural extension of their deterministic counterparts, generally deterministic schemes cannot be applied directly, particularly when the expectation cannot be evaluated efficiently or the underlying distribution $\mathbb{P}$ is unavailable.
-Our interest {lies in developing schemes that produce asymptotically exact solutions in precisely such regimes}.
-A broad avenue for solving SVI problems is employing Monte-Carlo sampling methods.
-Of these, sample average approximation methods (SAA) and stochastic approximation methods (SA) are the most well-known approaches.
+Our interest {lies in developing schemes that produce asymptotically exact solutions}.
+A \uvs{popular} avenue for solving SVI problems is \uvs{through} Monte-Carlo sampling methods.
+Of these, sample average approximation methods (SAA) and stochastic approximation methods (SA) are \uvs{amongst} the well-known approaches.
 In the context of SAA methods for solving stochastic {optimization problems}, asymptotic convergence of estimators and exponential rate analysis have been studied comprehensively by Shapiro~\cite{shap03sampling}.
-Extensions to SVI problems have been provided by Xu in~\cite{Xu10}, where the exponential convergence rate of the estimators was established under more general assumptions on sampling.
-More recently, there has also been an effort to develop confidence statements for such problems~\cite{lu14symmetric,lu13confidence}.
+Extensions to SVI problems have been provided by Xu in~\cite{Xu10}, where the exponential convergence rate of the estimators was established under more general assumptions on sampling while confidence statements for such problems are examined in~\cite{lu14symmetric,lu13confidence}.